futuresimon/sneaker-rating-site/creative_rubric.md

 x only admins may delete posts (5 points) x admins may post reviews from websites like Complex or KicksOnFire, etc...
 (5 points) x users can switch to grid view (5 points)

-to do:
-make sure user can only favorite a shoe once